stoogs/HW-W03-D1/homework_solution.md

 1. Research how to delete multiple entries from your table in a single command.
 DELETE FROM movies WHERE id in (1, 5,8);
+DELETE FROM movies WHERE id BETWEEN 8 AND 13;
+LIKE '%.....%'.  % = wildcard
+* = columns